It’s Never Too Late…..Until You’re Dead!

 All I know is it is never too late to change………until you’re dead.
 If you need a change, need to move on from something, find the courage to do it.
 You never know what God can do until you give Him the chance to do it!

 Have a wonderful day, and give someone you love a big hug!!! 🙂

-Posted on October 14, 2014, in Art Talk, My Thoughts, watercolor paintings, Writing and tagged alcoholism, artist, dad, God, husband, Jill Weatherholt, love, marriage, mother, reader, Sherri Matthews, teacher, wife, writer, writing.
+Posted on October 14, 2014, in Art Talk, My Thoughts, Watercolor Paintings, Writing and tagged alcoholism, artist, dad, God, Jill Weatherholt, love, marriage, mother, reader, Sherri Matthews, teacher, wife, writing.
 Bookmark the permalink.
 5 Comments.